Hoimar von Ditfurth

-Hoimar von Ditfurth (15 October 1921, Berlin – 1 November 1989, Freiburg im Breisgau) was a German physician and scientific journalist.
+Hoimar von Ditfurth (15 October 1921 – 1 November 1989) was a German physician and scientific journalist.
 He was the father of Christian von Ditfurth, a historian, and Jutta Ditfurth, a writer and journalist.

 Ditfurth won many awards during his long career, including the Adolf Grimme Awards in 1968, the Bambi Prize in 1972, and the Kalinga Prize in 1978.

 Biography

 Hoimar Gerhard Friedrich Ernst von Ditfurth was a German physician, academic, and scientific journalist, best known as a television presenter and as a writer of popular books on science.

 Ditfurth was born in Berlin on 15 October 1921, into the family of the classical philologist Hans-Otto von Ditfurth, a national conservative Prussian cavalry captain.
 In 1939 he gained his school-leaving Abitur at the Viktoria-Gymnasium in Potsdam (today the Helmholtz-Gymnasium), then studied medical science, psychology, and philosophy at the universities of Berlin and Hamburg, receiving his doctoral degree in 1946.

 From 1948 to 1960 Ditfurth worked at the university hospital of Würzburg, rising to the position of an assistant medical director.
 In 1959 he was habilitated at the University of Würzburg and became a private lecturer in psychiatry and neurology.
 In 1967 he was promoted to associate professor in the medical faculty at the same university, and from 1968 held the same position at the University of Heidelberg.

 1960 Ditfurth took a job in the pharmaceutical company C.F.
 Boehringer of Mannheim, where he was the leader of the so-called “Psycho Lab”, being responsible for the development and clinical testing of psychotropic drugs (Chlorpromazine).
 From 1964 until 1971 he was editor of the journal N+M (“Naturwissenschaft und Medizin”).
 From 1972, the publication was renamed Mannheimer Forum and was published by Ditfurth until his death.

 In 1969 he refused the position of manager, commenting "I don't want to sacrifice my intellectual independence", and instead began a new career as a freelance lecturer, publisher, and scientific journalist.